Why I’m cycling across Africa with Forrest Gump | BLOG#1

-Leaving Cape Town in South Africa, cars pulled up alongside asking how far I was planning on cycling across Africa and I came close to falling off at the distraction each time.
-The people who asked, their laughs and well wishes inspired me as I imagined them telling their families over dinner about the ginger guy cycling across Africa.
+Leaving Cape Town in South Africa, cars pulled up alongside asking how far I was planning to cycle.
+I came close to falling off at the distraction each time.
+The people who asked, their laughs and well wishes inspired me.
+I even imagined them telling their families over dinner about the ginger guy cycling across Africa.

-Honestly, I felt like Forrest Gump and was then thinking back to how magic it all seemed watching it as a child in the cinema but realize, here I was actually doing something like that for real.
-Except,there’s no magic in the moment.
+Honestly, I felt like Forrest Gump and was thinking back to how magic it all seemed watching it as a child in the cinema.
+However, here I was actually doing something like that for real.
+Although I am quickly learning that there is no “magic” in the moment – not doing something like this for the first time.

 Cycling across Africa: Enter Forrest